ShreeraamGit/Disaster-Response-Pipeline-ETL-ML/README.md

 The code should run with no issues using Python versions 3.*

-Special mention should be made as this project handles a lot of codes that deal with human language data, i would recommend NLTK libarary.
+Special mention should be made as this project handles a lot of codes that deal with human language data, i would like to recommend to install NLTK libarary.
 It provides easy-to-use interfaces to over 50 corpora and lexical resources such as WordNet, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning, wrappers for industrial-strength NLP libraries.

 ### NLTK requires Python versions 3.5, 3.6, 3.7, or 3.8.

 ### MAC/LINUX users

-### Install NLTK: run pip install --user -U nltk
+### Install NLTK: run pip install --user -U nltk.

-Run the following commands in the project's root directory to set up your database and model.
+After installing the above package and having all the required python files and dataset for traning the model,Run the following commands in the project's root directory to set up your database and model.

 To run ETL pipeline that cleans data and stores in database